Legislators not required to get tested for special session

 The respective finance committees in the House and Senate are scheduled to meet the day before the full session begins to hash out how they’ll take on the budgetary challenges.

-The committee meeting on Tuesday did not address whether any of the meetings during the session will be held virtually, but House Speaker Brian Egolf said his chamber’s rules committee would meet on June 18.
+The committee meeting Tuesday did not address whether any of the meetings during the session itself will be held virtually, but House Speaker Brian Egolf said his chamber’s rules committee would meet June 18.

-Egolf, D-Santa Fe, has said previously the chamber would likely change its rules to allow lawmakers to attend sessions virtually if they choose, while the Senate has said it will likely meet in person at the Roundhouse.
+Egolf, D-Santa Fe, has said previously the chamber would likely change its rules to allow lawmakers to attend sessions virtually if they choose, while senators have said they will likely meet in person at the Roundhouse.

+One issue that attracted substantial debate Tuesday was whether to allow legislators to receive per diems for attending interim committee meetings held by videoconference.

+A majority of the committee ultimately voted to allow members to receive the daily payments for the Legislative Council meeting Tuesday as well as a virtual Legislative Finance Committee meeting scheduled for Wednesday.
+Three Republican legislators voted against the motion.

 Post a comment as Guest